zerotier/docs/docs/rules.md

 more efficient for machines to handle.

-This section assumes some level of familiarity with network rules as they’re commonly used on firewalls and routers, etc. While the rules engine is part of VL2, it’s been given its own section in this manual due to the depth and cross-cutting nature of the topic.
+This section assumes some level of familiarity with network rules as they're commonly used on firewalls and routers, etc. While the rules engine is part of VL2, it's been given its own section in this manual due to the depth and cross-cutting nature of the topic.

 ### Rule Sets and Rule Evaluation